wonst719/exult/tools/aseprite_plugin/Readme.txt

 of libpng.
 On Windows run "make -f makefile.mingw aseprite-plugin"

-Then zip the plug-in (exult_shape(.exe), main.lua, package.json and this Readme.txt) as "exult_shp.aseprite-extension".
+Then zip the plug-in (exult_shape(.exe), main.lua, package.json, u7.pal and this Readme.txt) as "exult_shp.aseprite-extension".
 Double clicking it will open Aseprite and install the plug-in.

-To be safe, restart Aseprite, and you should see the "Import SHP" and "Export SHP" commands in the File menu.
+To be safe, restart Aseprite, and you should see the "Import tu U7 SHP" and "Export to U7 SHP" commands in the File menu and "Convert to U7 Palette" in the Sprite menu.